DeenLennon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that convert a number from base 10 to base 16 A script that encodes and decodes text using the rot13 encription.
+A script that prints every other line from the input starting with the first line